The Charlottesville 29

 The Charlottesville 29 of Sandwiches

-Others of Note: Steak and Cheese at Taste Shack (GFA), Villy at Ace Biscuit & Barbecue, Beef Cheesesteak at Farmacy, Cheesesteak at Fabio’s, The Whiz at Lucky Blue’s, Philly Steak/Cheese at Tubby’s, Cheesesteak Hoagie at Revolutionary Soup, Philly Cheesesteak at Timberwood Grill.
-Vegetarian Alternatives: Philly Cheeseshroom at Kitchen(ette), The Godfather with Shrooms at Lucky Blue’s, Vegan Cheesesteak/Vegetarian Cheesesteak at Champion Brewing Company
+Others of Note: Villy at Ace Biscuit & Barbecue, Beef Cheesesteak at Farmacy, Cheesesteak at Fabio’s, The Whiz at Lucky Blue’s, Rib-Eye Steak & Cheese at Miller’s, Cheesesteak Hoagie at Revolutionary Soup, Philly Cheesesteak at Timberwood Grill.
+Vegetarian Alternatives: The Godfather with Shrooms at Lucky Blue’s

 #15: Bocadillo – Mas Tapas